urbit/urbit.org-reloaded/content/using/os/dist-faq.md

 |merge %home (sein:title our now our) %kids, =gem %take-that
 ```

 This will start the upgrade.
-Note that on a galaxy, star, or planet, you should run
+Note that on a galaxy, star, or planet, you should also run

 ```
 |merge %kids (sein:title our now our) %kids, =gem %only-that
 ```

-to make sure OTAs go our to your sponsored ships (stars, planets, or moons).
+to make sure OTAs go out to your sponsored ships (stars, planets, or moons).